 Stevies and Steve Madden Kids.
-Our Stevies® and Steve Madden Kids brands are designed, sourced and marketed to appeal to young girls, ages six to 12, and are sold at department stores, specialty stores, online retailers and independent boutiques throughout the United States.
+Our Stevies and Steve Madden Kids brands are designed, sourced and marketed to appeal to young girls, ages six to 12, and are sold at department stores, specialty stores, online retailers and independent boutiques throughout the United States.

-Betsey Johnson Shoes.
+Betsey Johnson.
 On October 5, 2010, the Company acquired the Betsey Johnson® trademark and substantially all other intellectual property of Betsey Johnson LLC.
-The Betsey Johnson® and Betseyville shoe brands are distributed through department stores such as Nordstrom, Dillard's and J.C.
-Penney and online retailers such as Amazon.com and Zappos.
+Products branded under the Betsey Johnson and Betseyville shoe brands are distributed through department stores such as Nordstrom and Dillard's and online retailers such as Amazon and Zappos.

 Superga.
 On February 9, 2011, the Company entered into a license agreement with Basic Properties America Inc. and BasicNet S.p.A., for the use of the Superga® trademark in connection with the marketing and sale of footwear.
-Founded in Italy in 1911, Superga is known for fashion sneakers that come in a wide range of colors, fabrics and prints.
+Founded in Italy in 1911, Superga is recognized for its fashion sneakers in a wide range of colors, fabrics and prints.

 FREEBIRD by Steven.
 We design, source, and market a full collection of handcrafted, Goodyear welted boots.
 The designs are inspired by vintage Americana and created using time-honored craftsmanship.
-The FREEBIRD by Steven® collection conveys a unique fashion life style that transcends many generations.
-Price points for FREEBIRD by Steven range from \$195 to \$450 and are currently sold at major department stores, mid-tier retailers, and specialty boutiques.
+The FREEBIRD by Steven® collection conveys a unique fashion life style that transcends multiple generations.
+FREEBIRD by Steven products are currently sold, at retail prices ranging from \$195 to \$450 at major department stores, mid-tier retailers, and specialty boutiques.

 Report.
-The Report and Report Signature brand was part of our May 2011 acquisition of Topline Corporation ("Topline").
-We design, manufacture, market and sell our Report brand to major department stores, mid-tier department stores and independently owned boutiques throughout the United States.
+The Report and Report Signature brands were acquired in our May 2011 acquisition of Topline Corporation ("Topline").
+We design, manufacture, market and sell our Report branded products to major department stores, mid-tier department stores and independently-owned boutiques throughout the United States.

 Mad Love.
-Formed in April 2011 as a joint venture, the Mad Love® brand is an exclusive beach-to-the-street life style brand for Target, created to appeal to women with a young attitude and active life style.
+Formed in April 2011 as a joint venture with the Company, the Mad Love® brand is an exclusive beach-to-the-street life style brand created to appeal to women with a young attitude and active life style and marketed to Target.